Project Euler Problem 19 Statement

-Our solution was extended to allow any date range, any weekday and any day of the month and calculate the number of times that weekday lands on that day of the month.
+Our solution is extended to allow any date range, any weekday and any day of the month and calculate the number of times that weekday lands on that day of the month.

 Analytic method to estimate the count

-There are 1200 months (therefore, 1200 firsts of the month) in 100 years (1/1/1901 – 12/31/2000).
-One in every 7 days is a Sunday which is (roughly) uniformly distributed over the date range.
-An estimate of 1200÷7 Sundays should be close to the answer.
+There are 1200 months (therefore, 1200 firsts of the month) in 100 years (1/1/1901–12/31/2000).
+One in every 7 days is a Sunday and is (roughly) uniformly distributed over the date range.
+An estimate of 1200÷7 Sundays will be close to the answer.
 As the date range widens this estimate becomes less precise because of leap years.

 Using the Python datetime library